 Pound mentioned Athelstan again in cantos 91/633, 97/690, and 105/703.

 The three examples above, (Salem’s choice of directors; Pliny’s administration of Bithynia; and Athelsthan’s theigns) are positive instances in which the right people are positioned in their correct social roles according to merit and experience.
-These are in stark contrast with Bainbridge Colby’s “election” to be Secretary of State and illustrate the Confucian principle of “right word” (zheng ming) which concludes the Fifth Decad.
+These are in stark contrast with Bainbridge Colby’s “election” to be Secretary of State and illustrate the Confucian principle of “right name” (Zh. 正名, zhèng míng) understood as the power of the sovereign to assign the right people to their right social positions.
+The Chinese formula concludes the Fifth Decad.

 - a little more stock – Pound refers to the practice of diluting shares by selling as many as could be printed and sold.
 The value of the shares goes down and the stockholders find themselves cheated of their investment.
 Long-distance travel, unlike in Athelstan’s times, is devoted to selling diluted stocks and shares, rather than trading and carrying useful goods.

 - plot a course – a course can be “plotted” only when the goal is known: the distance of 3000 nautical miles that the “Norse engineer” mentioned corresponds to the one from Hawaii to Tahiti.
-Pound thus evokes Polynesian long-distance seafaring and net fishing on the Pacific, much more difficult than the island hopping or coastal navigation on the Mediterranean, as it involved long stretches on open ocean with no sighting of land.
+Pound thus evokes Polynesian long-distance seafaring and net fishing on the Pacific, much more difficult than the island hopping or coastal navigation on the Mediterranean, since it involves long stretches of sailing on open ocean with no sighting of land.

 “The Tuamotu group of islands (to the northeast of Tahiti) offered a special variety of basalt that was traded over long distances.
 Since Tuamotu lies on the sea route from Hawaii to Tahiti, it is not surprising that Tuamotu basalt as a raw material for adzes [cutting tools] is found both in Hawaii and in Tahiti.
 The distance between the two island groups is about 3,000 nautical miles (about 4,800 km)” Danver 266.